-Construction and operation of Alternative 2 would have no adverse effect on western yellowbilled cuckoo.
-Construction of Alternative 2 would result in impacts similar to those for Alternatives 1 and 3 except that permanent impacts on modeled yellow-breasted chat, yellow warbler, and song sparrow habitat would be greater under Alternative 2 as a result of greater permanent impacts associated with new and widened roads.
+Construction of Alternative 2 would have no adverse effect on western yellow-billed cuckoo.
+Construction of Alternative 2 would result in impacts similar to those for Alternatives 1 and 3 except that construction of South Road, TRR West, and the Sacramento River discharge would result in additional permanent loss of suitable yellow-breasted chat, yellow warbler, and song sparrow habitat, and the smaller reservoir footprint would reduce the amount of permanent habitat loss under Alternative 2.
 A net increase in the amount of modeled habitat removed would also increase the potential for destruction of nests or nest abandonment, which could cause injury or mortality of eggs or nestlings.
-Operation of Alternative 2 would result similar impacts to those described for Alternatives 1 and 3 except that the greater amount of roadway could increase the potential for yellow-breasted chat, yellow warbler, and song sparrow to be struck by vehicles of workers traveling to operations facilities or visitors traveling to recreation areas and new or increased roadway noise could affect yellowbreasted chat, yellow warbler, and song sparrow communication and behaviors over a larger area.
-Vehicle strikes are anticipated to be infrequent and road noise is not anticipated to substantially affect populations, if present.
-Construction impacts would be significant for yellowbreasted chat, yellow warbler, and song sparrow because Alternative 2 could reduce the local populations through direct mortality and habitat loss.
-Implementation of Mitigation Measures WILD-1.22, WILD-1.23, VEG-2.2, VEG-3.2, and VEG-3.3 would reduce the level of impact from construction to less than significant.
+Operation of Alternative 2 would result in the same impacts as those described for Alternatives 1 and 3.
+These impacts would be significant because Alternative 2 could reduce the local yellow-breasted chat, yellow warbler, and song sparrow populations through direct mortality and habitat loss.
+Implementation of Mitigation Measures WILD-1.21, WILD-1.22, VEG-2.2, VEG 3.2, and VEG-3.3 would reduce the level of impact to less than significant.